 This post was brought to you in partnership with Inspira Health, but as usual, all opinions are my own.

 Since August is Breastfeeding Month, I have decided to share my own breastfeeding story and a few tips for moms who are wondering and have questions about the importance of breastfeeding.
+I totally understand that not every mother is able to breastfeed and it can often be frustrating when breastfeeding doesn’t go to plan.
+Thankfully, there are plenty of feeding options available on Tastyganics to choose from so that any baby can get the nutrients they need.

 My son was almost two months premature!
 Yes!
 Scary, right?